 Swimming in Greece is an activity that one performs at one’s own risk.
-Very few beaches have a lifeguard on duty, or first aid facilities.

 The best beaches are a bit out of the way, so pay extra attention to the wind, the wave height, and the sea currents when you swim.